rita-barbosa/LAPR5-2425/docs/sprint-2/1220683/us-6.5.1/readme.md

 >- floor dimensions
 >- An array of rooms, each with:
 >   - room id
 >   - room position on the floor map
 >   - room dimensions (length, width)
->  - array of walls, each with:
->     - wall dimensions (length, width, height)
+> - wall inner texture
->     - wall position
+> - wall outer texture
->  - door data
->     - door position
+> - surgical bed 3D model url
->     - door dimensions (length, width, height)
+> - door model 3D url
->  - surgical table position

 The file must include any other items the team decides to introduce into the 3D representation.
 No ceiling is used in the floor, ensure a clear view of all the components.